-The non-distributable dividends were paid out of internally generated profits within the group and are therefore not payable outside the group to its shareholders.
+The other reserve represents a non-distributable reserve which arose following the receipt of dividends paid out of internally generated profits within the group and are therefore not payable outside the group to its shareholders.

 Details of dividends declared and paid are given in note 33 to the consolidated financial statements.